ssvassiliev/md-theory-presentation/_episodes/09-water_models.md

 |:-|:-:|
 |**TIP4P-Ew**<br><br>$\circ$  Improves association/dissociation balance compared to 3-point models. | ![Water Models]({{ page.root }}/fig/tip4p.svg){: width="150"}|

-#### Accuracy problems.
-- TIP5P predicts excellent water structure, but poor hydration energies.
-- TIP3P model predicts hydration free energies of small neutral molecules more accurately than the TIP4PEw model.
+#### Water models have their limitations.
 - Early water models were developed with cut-off of electrostatic interactions.
 Using these models with full electrostatic method results in stronger electrostatic interactions and consequently higher density.
+- Most of the more complex new water models attempt to reproduce specific properties of a specific phase, but this comes at the expense of other properties.
+- TIP3P model predicts hydration free energies of small neutral molecules more accurately than the TIP4PEw model.
+- 4-charge 5-point model TIP5P predicts excellent water structure, but poor hydration energies.

 |Challenges in developing water models.||
 |:-|:-:|
 |<br>$\circ$ Finding an accurate yet simplified description of the charge distribution that can adequately account for the hydrogen bonding in the liquid phase.<br>$\circ$ Traditional approach is to place point charges on or near the nuclei.<br>$\circ$ Electrostatic potential of water molecule is reproduced considerably more accurately with 3 point charges when they form tight cluster.|![Charge distribution of the water molecule]({{ page.root }}/fig/water_charge_densityl.gif){: width="300"}|

 |||
 |:-|:-:|